Scientific Group

 Our work

 The mosquito genome contains hundreds of millions of bases.
 That makes it about ten times larger than the malaria parasite genome, and ten times smaller than the human genome.
 This presents a unique set of challenges when it comes to collecting, storing, and analysing malaria vector data.
 To make the data more accessible, we created a set of cloud-native software tools, coded in Python, that allow anyone with an internet connection and a laptop to access and analyse the data.
-In association with the Pan-African Mosquito Control Association (PAMCA), we have also developed a set of online training workshops and established a bioinformatics fellowship program to help to build genomic surveillance capacity in Africa.
+In association with the Pan-African Mosquito Control Association (PAMCA), we also developed a set of online training workshops and established a bioinformatics fellowship program to help to build genomic surveillance capacity in Africa.